linux-surface/linux-surface/README.md

 * If you are getting stuck at boot when loading the ramdisk, you need to install the Processor Microcode Firmware for Intel CPUs (usually found under Additional Drivers in Software and Updates).
 * Do not install TLP!
 It can cause slowdowns, laggy performance, and occasional hangs!
 You have been warned.

+### Support

+If you have an issue with the kernel, please feel free to create on issue here to track it.
+If you have questions or need support, please use our [Gitter Community](https://gitter.im/linux-surface)!

 ### Donations Appreciated!

 PayPal: https://www.paypal.me/jakeday42